Ruach, Breath of God experienced daily as Cool Breeze/Wind

 Public Program, Miami, USA—1990

-Challenges and expectations within pneumatology
+'Facing the wind: Challenges and expectations within pneumatology

-'One of the most perplexing moments within the biblical testimony is when Jesus tells his disciples on the evening of his betrayal that they will actually benefit from his absence.
+"One of the most perplexing moments within the biblical testimony is when Jesus tells his disciples on the evening of his betrayal that they will actually benefit from his absence.
 Earlier in this section of John's Gospel (a section sometimes labeled the 'Farewell Discourses,' Chapters 14'17), Jesus made the link explicit between 'another Advocate' and 'the Spirit of truth, whom the world cannot receive, because it neither sees [this one] nor knows [this one],' but, according to Jesus, the disciples know this one because this one abides with them, and this one will be in them (John 14:16'18).
 Later in Chapter 14, Jesus makes much of the same gesture: 'I have said these things to you while I am still with you.
 But the Advocate, the holy Spirit, whom the Father will send in my name, will teach you everything, and remind you of all that I have said to you' (14:25'26; see also 15:26).
 When discussions of these passages ensue, often they take as their focus the many meanings that can be rendered from the word 'Advocate' or parakletos (sometimes transliterated as 'Paraclete' in English); these possibilities include 'representative,' 'counselor,' and 'comforter.'
 These exegetical forays, however, do not reckon with the startling claim made by Jesus himself that the disciples would be at an advantage by his leaving.
 Would the contrasting corollary also hold, namely that the disciples would have been disadvantaged had Jesus remained with them?
 More to the point: What is the logic at work in this reasoning?
 What particular advantage does the holy Spirit provide the disciples, one that apparently is unique to the Spirit?'
 (Castello 2015, 1-2)

 "When you get your realization, you start feeling the cool vibrations (Pneuma) flowing from your hands.
 And these cool vibrations are the indication that the Divine power has started flowing through you.
 Now, these vibrations that you have are flowing through you like a Cool Breeze (Pneuma) are absolutely genuine, they are much more genuine than genuineness, because human beings always have relative idea of genuineness.”